THREE STEPS TO EMOTIONAL FREEDOM

 If your partner really does think that you are to blame, then they might be more open to giving therapy a try if they think that you are open to looking at what role you do play in the relationship issues.
 This isn’t setting you up to take responsibility for everything.
 As I mentioned before, a good therapist doesn’t do that.
 But, if it gets your partner to consider coming to therapy, you can both work on taking responsibility for your own contributions to the patterns once you’re there.

 If your partner is worried that it will literally be a painful experience, alleviating some of their other fears could go a long way toward helping them cope with their avoidance of dealing with issues.
 Couples therapy isn’t easy, but neither is anything that is so important.
-Being a good spouse and parent, advancing your career, creating a healthy lifestyle and taking care of yourself – none of these are easy.
+Being a good spouse and parent, advancing your career, creating a healthy lifestyle, and taking care of yourself – none of these are easy.

 And last of all, if your partner doesn’t think that there is anything in the relationship that could benefit from couples therapy, perhaps mentioning what you want to get out of it for yourself would be something that your partner would be willing to hear.